9.1 – A note on Financial Ratios

 - PAT margin gives the overall profitability of the firm

-- Return on Equity (ROE) is a very valuable ratio.
+- Return on Equity (ROE) is a precious ratio.
 It indicates how much return the shareholders are making over their initial investment in the company

-- A high ROE and a high debt is not a great sign
+- A high ROE and high debt is not a great sign

 - DuPont Model helps in decomposing the ROE into different parts, with each part throwing light on different aspects of the business

 - DuPont method is probably the best way to calculate the ROE of a firm

 - Return on Assets is an indicator of how efficiently the company is utilizing its assets

 - Return on Capital employed indicates the overall return the company generates considering both the equity and debt.

 - For the ratios to be useful, it should be analyzed compared to other companies in the same industry.